On the product dimension of clique factors: Introduction

 \section{Introduction}

-The product dimension of a graph $G=(V,E)$ is the minimum possible cardinality $d$ of a collection of proper vertex colorings of $G$ such that every pair of nonadjacent vertices have the same color in at least one of the colorings.
-Equivalently, this is the minimum $d$ so that one can assign to every vertex $v$ a vector in $Z^d$, so that two vertices are adjacent if and only if the corresponding vectors differ in all coordinates.
-This dimension is also the minimum number of complete graphs so that $G$ is an induced subgraph of their tensor product, where the tensor product of graphs $H_1, \ldots ,H_d$ is the graph whose vertex set is the cartesian product of the vertex sets of the graphs $H_i$, and two vertices $(u_1,u_2, \ldots ,u_d)$ and $(v_1,v_2, \ldots ,v_d)$ are adjacent iff $u_i$ is adjacent (in $H_i$) to $v_i$ for all $1 \leq i \leq d$.
-Yet another equivalent definition is the minimum number of subgraphs of the complement $\overline{G}$ of $G$ so that each subgraph is a vertex disjoint union of cliques, and every edge of $\overline{G}$ belongs to at least one of the subgraphs.
+The product dimension of a graph $G=(V,E)$ is the minimum possible cardinality $d$ of a collection of proper vertex colorings of $G$ such that every pair of nonadjacent vertices have the same color in at least one of the colorings (and so that any two distinct vertices are colored differently in some coloring).
+Equivalently, this is the minimum $d$ so that one can assign to every vertex $v$ a vector in $Z^d$, so that two vertices are adjacent if and only if the corresponding vectors differ in all coordinates (and so that no two distinct vertices are assigned the same vector).
+If $G$ does not contain two distinct non-adjacent vertices with the same neighborhoods, as will be the case in this paper, we can take the parenthetical distinctness conditions for granted.
+The product dimension is also the minimum number of complete graphs so that $G$ is an induced subgraph of their tensor product, where the tensor product of graphs $H_1, \ldots ,H_d$ is the graph whose vertex set is the cartesian product of the vertex sets of the graphs $H_i$, and two vertices $(u_1,u_2, \ldots ,u_d)$ and $(v_1,v_2, \ldots ,v_d)$ are adjacent iff $u_i$ is adjacent (in $H_i$) to $v_i$ for all $1 \leq i \leq d$.
+Yet another equivalent definition is the minimum number of subgraphs of the complement $\overline{G}$ of $G$ so that each subgraph is a vertex disjoint union of cliques, and every edge of $\overline{G}$ belongs to at least one of the subgraphs (and also every pair of distinct vertices are not adjacent in some subgraph).

-For positive integers $s,r \geq 2$ let $K_s(r)$ denote the graph consisting of $r$ pairwise vertex disjoint copies of the complete graph $K_s$, and let $Q(s,r)$ denote the product dimension of this graph.
+For positive integers $s,r \geq 2$ let $K_s(r)$ denote the graph consisting of $r$ pairwise vertex disjoint copies of the complete graph $K_s$.
+Any two non-adjacent vertices of this graph have different neighborhoods.
+Let $Q(s,r)$ denote the product dimension of this graph.
 Lov\'asz, Ne\v{s}et\v{r}il and Pultr \cite{LNP} (see also \cite{Al1}) proved that $Q(2,r)=\lceil \log_2 (2r) \rceil$.
 The proof of the upper bound is simple.
 If $q=\lceil \log_2 (2r) \rceil$ then $2^q \geq 2r$.
-Hence one can assign distinct binary vectors of length $q$ to the $2r$ vertices of $K_2(r)$ so that the vectors assigned to each pair of adjacent vertices are antipodal, that is, differ in all coordinates.
+Hence one can assign distinct binary vectors of length $q$ to the $2r$ vertices of $K_2(r)$ so that the vectors assigned to each pair of adjacent vertices are antipodal, i.e. they differ in all coordinates.
 It is easy to check that two vertices are adjacent if and only if the corresponding vectors differ in all coordinates, showing that $Q(2,r) \leq q.$